artdevar/AsyncNode/README.md

 # AsyncNode (Unreal Engine 5.4)

 Here are the listener actor and checkpoint.
-The listener actor is waiting for an event from the checkpoint asynchronous.
+The listener actor is waiting for an event from the checkpoint asynchronous (via UBlueprintAsyncActionBase).
 When the checkpoint is triggered, the listener actor is destroyed.
 Everything is replicated.

 [How it looks.](https://youtu.be/BfSuPMV5oZI?si=1DFVXuMLUAJ6wqiW)